 - Lock, unlock, share access and see who comes and goes from anywhere using the Yale Access App - no additional hub needed,...

 The problem with passcodes is that it can be guessed or leaked.
 If you prefer a more secure way of entry that uses biometrics, then the ULTRALOQ U-Bolt Pro might be the lock for you.
 It features a fingerprint scanner that will authenticate the user, but there is also a numpad if you want to use codes.
 Unlike other models that feature a touch-based numpad, the U-Bolt Pro uses rubber buttons that are more tactile and more reassuring to the touch.

-- 6-in-1 Keyless Entry Smart Lock: Fingerprint + Anti-peep Keypad + Smartphone + Auto Unlock + Shake to Open + Mechanical Key
+- 7-in-1 Keyless Entry Door Lock: Touch and Go 360° Fingerprint ID + Anti-peep Keypad + Smartphone + Auto Unlock + Shake to...

 Note: this article may contain affiliate links that help support our authors and keep the Phandroid servers running.